gopelkujo/react-goku-carousel/.github/ISSUE_TEMPLATE.md

 <!--- Provide a general summary of the issue in the Title above -->

 <!--
-    Thank you very much for contributing to react-swipeable-views by creating an issue! ❤️ To avoid duplicate issues we ask you to check off the following list.
+    Thank you very much for contributing to react-goku-carousel by creating an issue! ❤️ To avoid duplicate issues we ask you to check off the following list.
 -->

 <!-- Checked checkbox should look like this: [x] -->
-- [ ] I have searched the [issues](https://github.com/oliviertassinari/react-swipeable-views/issues) of this repository and believe that this is not a duplicate.
+- [ ] I have searched the [issues](https://github.com/oliviertassinari/react-goku-carousel/issues) of this repository and believe that this is not a duplicate.

 ## Expected Behavior
 <!---